rishii-05/phishing-url-detector/README.md

 ---

-## 🚀 The Story Behind The Project: Evolution & Key Learnings
+## 🚀 Key Learnings

-This project began as an implementation of my resume's description: a phishing detector using a **Neural Network** trained on hand-crafted URL attributes (like URL length, character counts, etc.).
-While this initial model achieved decent accuracy, I quickly discovered its limitations.
-It was rigid and would often misclassify legitimate modern websites that had structural similarities to phishing links (e.g., flagging a safe URL just because it contained a hyphen).
+* **Model Evolution:** The project started with a Neural Network using hand-crafted features, which proved too rigid.
+It was upgraded to a more powerful Natural Language Processing (NLP) model to understand the *meaning* of words in a URL, significantly improving performance.

-This led me to evolve the project.
-I re-engineered the core logic to use a more powerful **Natural Language Processing (NLP)** approach with a Logistic Regression model.
-Instead of just looking at the URL's structure, this new model treats the URL like a sentence, learning which *words* and *phrases* are most associated with phishing attempts.
+* **The Challenge of Dataset Bias:** The most critical learning was discovering the model's limitations due to its training data.
+The NLP model learned to be overly suspicious of common words like "login" or uncommon technical terms like "leet" because they appeared more frequently in phishing URLs in the dataset.

-This upgrade significantly improved the model's intelligence and accuracy.
-However, it also revealed a fascinating challenge: **dataset bias**.
-The model learned to be suspicious of words like "login" or uncommon technical terms like "leet" because they appeared more frequently in phishing URLs within the training data.
-This highlighted that the true challenge of a real-world AI system is not just building a model, but understanding its limitations and the data that shapes its "worldview".
+* **Conclusion:** This project highlighted that a model is only as good as the data it's trained on.
+Understanding and identifying dataset bias is just as important as building the model itself for creating a reliable, real-world application.

 ---